react-cosmos/react-cosmos/docs/usage/node-api.md

 For the reasons above `getFixtures()` is a synchronous API.
 It uses CommonJS `require()` to import user modules.

-Another limitation due to the lack of ESM support in Jest is the fact that `getFixtures()` doesn't run server plugins.
+Another limitation due to the lack of ESM support in Jest is the fact that `getFixtures()` doesn't incorporate Cosmos server plugins.
 The config hooks of server plugins usually auto-set the `rendererUrl` option in the user's Cosmos config.
 The Vite and Webpack plugins do this.
 With `getFixtures()`, however, we pass the renderer URL as a separate option after the Cosmos config.

 ---